mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB.md

 ####Response Learning

 For the learning of a turn response (**Figure 20**), Ts65Dn mice took significantly longer to learn the rule than 2N control mice.
-There was a main effect for groups (F(1,76)=30.24,p=4.92e-7), a main effect for block of trials (F(1,76)=502.86,p<2e-16).
+There was a main effect for groups (F(1,76)=4.24,p=.013), a main effect for block of trials (F(1,76)=502.86,p<2e-16).
 There was also an interaction among group and block (F(1,76)=7.82,p=.00654).
 This interaction was the result of the Ts65Dn mice taking longer to learn the rule.
 For the final block of 20 trials, there were no differences in performance for Ts65Dn and 2N control mice.

 ![Response learning](https://github.com/mrhunsaker/Ts65DnPilots/blob/master/Manuscript/Plots/ResponseAcquisition.pdf?raw=TRUE)

 **<i>Figure 20: Response rule acquisition.</i>**

 ####Rule Reversal Learning

+For the reversal of a turn response (**Figure 21**), Ts65Dn mice took significantly longer to learn the rule than 2N control mice.
+There was a main effect for groups (F(1,76)=4.952,p=.029), a main effect for block of trials (F(1,76)=24.62,p<4e-6).
+There was also a trend toward there being an interaction among group and block (F(1,76)=3.21,p=.077).
+This nonsignificant interaction was the result of the Ts65Dn mice taking longer to learn to reverse the rule.
+In fact, the Ts65Dn mice were only impaired relative to the 2N control mice for the first block of 20 trials.
+For the remaining blocks of trials there were no differences in performance for Ts65Dn and 2N control mice.

 ![Reversal Raw](https://github.com/mrhunsaker/Ts65DnPilots/blob/master/Manuscript/Plots/Reversal_RAW.pdf?raw=TRUE)